 In general, using storyboard software to create storyboards, makes placing, re-positioning, resizing, reordering much quicker and more efficient than drawing by hand.

-What if you can’t draw
+Lastly, even if you can’t draw

 The best part is that even if you can’t draw, or simply want to storyboard fast and efficiently, you can use Storyboard Quick.
 It is a great app to get you going.
 You can communicate ideas quickly and in style.
 StoryBoard Quick has built-in storyboard artwork and choices of professional storyboard templates.
+It also helps you generate ideas and elevates creativity.

 Finally, if you can draw, grab a pencil or marker and use one of our Free Storyboard Templates.